cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 ### Viewing Topology Source Code
 Every addition or change that you make to the topology of your Blueprint package is reflected in code that you can see on the **Source** tab.
-This tab provides a representation of the generated TOSCA code behind the application modeling.<br />
+This tab provides a representation of the generated TOSCA code behind the application modeling.

 ![Topology Source Code]({{< img "composer/source-tab.png" >}})<br />

 ### Node Settings